Data explorer

 Field Statistics are limited by the type of data being queried.

 The more complicated statistical formula are best represented graphically using an example graph.
-This graph plots one indicator with associated range, spikes outside the range and range level changes.
+This graph plots one indicator with associated range and spikes outside the range.

 Formulas